VoxeLibre/VoxeLibre/mods/ITEMS/mcl_mobspawners/README.md

-This mod adds a mob spawner for MineClone 2.
+This mod adds a mob spawner for VoxeLibre.
 Monsters will appear around the mob spawner in semi-regular intervals.

-This mod is originally based on the mob spawner from Mobs Redo by TenPlus1 but has been modified quite a lot to fit the needs of MineClone 2.
+This mod is originally based on the mob spawner from Mobs Redo by TenPlus1 but has been modified quite a lot to fit the needs of VoxeLibre.

 Players can get a mob spawner by `giveme` and is initially empty after placing.